microsoft/botframework-solutions/docs/_docs/reference/skills/skillauthentication.md

 ## Whitelist Authentication

-After the JWT token is verified, skill bot needs to verify if the request comes from a bot that's previously included in a whitelist.
-This is needed as we believe a skill needs to have knowledge of the callers and give permission to a caller bot explicitly instead of any bot is able to call a skill without the skill developer's knowledge.
-This level of authorization is enabled by default as well, making sure a skill is well protected from public access.
-Skill developer needs to do the following to implement the whitelisting mechanism:
+After the JWT token is verified, the SKill bot needs to verify if the request comes from a bot that's previously included in a whitelist.
+A Skill needs to have knowledge of it's callers and give permissions to that bot explicitly instead of any bot that could call the Skill.
+This level of authorization is enabled by default as well, making sure a Skill is well protected from public access.
+Developers need to do the following to implement the Whitelist mechanism:

 Declare a class `WhiteListAuthProvider` in the bot service project that implements the interface `IWhitelistAuthenticationProvider`